 Following Best Practices with PSScriptAnalyzer

-My next step is to perform some code analysis using PSScriptAnalyzer.
-This is a module that can be downloaded from the gallery using the command Install-Module -Name PSScriptAnalyzer.
+The next step is to perform some code analysis using PSScriptAnalyzer.
+This module can be downloaded from the gallery using the command Install-Module -Name PSScriptAnalyzer.

-Use the Invoke-ScriptAnalyzer cmdlet and point it to the module to run analysis, like this:
+Use the Invoke-ScriptAnalyzer cmdlet and point it to the module to run the analysis like this:

 Invoke-ScriptAnalyzer -Path C:\Projects\twilio-powershell-module\twilio-powershell-module.psm1